 Starter motors have a hard job, and I have owned many cars where the starter motor has eventually needed to be changed.

 What normally happens is that you will jump in your car to go somewhere important, turn the ignition key and all that you here is a clicking noise and the car won’t start.
+Often, you may not hear anything, the dashboard lights come on but the car will not start.

 Before you go ahead and strip the starter motor off the car, make sure that you have checked that the alternator and the battery are working correctly.
+Also make sure that you have checked that all of the wiring to the starter motor is securely in place.
+We recently had a Land Rover Freelander that would not start, turned out to be a bad spade connection fitted to the back of the starter.

 In the past, I have changed a starter motor and an alternator only to find out that it was a faulty battery causing my starting problems.
 Also check that all the wiring to the battery, alternator and starter motor (including solenoid) are secure and that there is no corrosion on the terminals.